pataruco/fewd/homeworks/relaxr-1/readme.md

 # Relaxr, part 1

-This is the first homework where we evaluate
+This is the second homework where we evaluate

 - Box model
 - Semantic HTML